search

 Pursuing Profits Through Temporary Risk Hedging and High-Leverage Trading

 For example, if you expect the USD/JPY (U.S. dollar/Japanese yen) exchange rate to rise, you open a "long" position and, as a risk hedge, open a "short" position for the same amount.
 If the rate rises as expected, you close the "short" position and seek to profit from the "long" position.
-If, contrary to your expectations, the rate falls, you can close the "long" position and aim to profit from the "short" position.
+If, on the other hand, the rate falls contrary to your expectation, you can close the "long" position and aim to profit from the "short" position.

 両建て取引によるリスクヘッジ 両建て取引によるリスクヘッジ

 In this way, hedging allows you to pursue profits while minimizing losses, even in high-leverage trading.
-Exness employs a zero-cut system, so even if losses exceed your margin balance, you will not be required to make a margin call (additional margin deposit); instead, Exness will reset your balance to zero.
-While Exness’s zero-cut system provides an environment where you can trade with peace of mind, you can also implement trading strategies that use hedging to avoid the depletion of your margin balance.
+Exness employs a zero-cut system, which means that even if losses exceed your margin balance, you will not be required to make a margin call (additional margin deposit), and Exness will reset your balance to zero.
+While Exness’s zero-cut system provides an environment where you can focus on trading with peace of mind, you can also implement trading strategies that use hedging to avoid the depletion of your margin balance.

 note